eatonphil/ulisp/README.md

 # ulisp

-A minimal, mostly wrong compiler for a lisp-like language written in Javascript.
+A compiler for a lisp-like language written in JavaScript targeting LLVM, x86 assembly.

 ### Tutorials